 ⦁ Online survey tools

-6. Relate with customers
+7. Relate to customers

-Show your customers that you are approachable.
+Be personal.
+It’s important your customers find you approachable.

-7. Nurture your customer reps
+8. Nurture your customer reps